Atlanta Erb's Palsy Lawyer

 How Is Erb’s Palsy Diagnosed?

-A doctor can diagnose Erb's palsy by physical examination and reviewing the baby's medical history.
+A doctor can diagnose Erb's palsy by performing a physical examination and reviewing the baby's medical history.
 In some cases, additional diagnostic tests may be ordered to determine the extent of the damage.
 These tests may include an electromyography (EMG) test, X-rays, ultrasounds, other imaging tests, and nerve conduction tests.

 What Is the Treatment for Erb’s Palsy?